lindenb/jvarkit/docs/Bam2Wig.md

 ## History:

 20171115: removed cast_to_integer replaced by 'format', added percentile.
 Removed options --zerolength and --mindepth.

+## Aggregators:

+* COVERAGE :  coverage, all sample merged
+* CLIPPING : consider only clipped base
+* INSERTION: consider only Cigar events I. Only one base in the reference is flagged
+* DELETION: consider Cigar events 'N' and 'D':
+* READ_GROUPS : Number of 'samples' having a depth greater than 'min-depth'
+* CASE_CTRL: ratio median(coverage-cases)/median(coverage-controls)

 ## Example
 the input file